nathancharlesjones/STM32F103C8T6-breakout-board/Supporting-documentation/_todo.md

   - [x] Add qty prices for Standard, no HSE, and Full
   - [x] Update configuration notes for Standard, no HSE, and Full
 - [x] Add note about GigaDevice development

+# v2

+- [ ] Add footprint for battery clip on bottom of PCB?